agera-sdk/previous-version-2/README.md

 The project templates share common functionality, including translation resources which use the [Fluent syntax](https://projectfluent.org).

-There is always a build script, `build.rs`, at the root of the project, which uses an empty function with a `#[rialight::build_main]` attribute.
+There is always a build script, `build.rs`, at the root of the project, which uses an empty `rialight::build_main!({ /* your build script */ });`.
 It is used internally by Rialight, but you don't need to touch it.

 The `Cargo.toml` file contains a `package.metadata.rialight` section, which contains configuration for the Rialight application, contains `features.default = ["rialight_default_export"]` and it also passes two features to the `rialight` crate to indicate whether the build target is the browser or not.
 You don't need to touch this.